jelqwq/jelqwq/README.md

 # Jelqwq

-Working on personal website and projects.
-Much to come :D
+Student.
+Working on personal website and projects. :D

 <!---
 jelqwq/jelqwq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.